 Doing Your Own Depreciation Schedule

 One additional factor impacting ‘how much does a depreciation schedule cost?’, is the fact that you should only need to do it once.
 Once you have completed the schedule, your accountant will use it over the lifetime of your property.
 However, should your property undergo any major changes, you may require a new depreciation report.
-A meticulous depreciation schedule should only be a single cost when done correctly.
-If you are considering making any significant changes to your property, consult with a member of your team to ensure you do not miss out on any deductions.
+A meticulous tax depreciation schedule should only be a single cost when done correctly.
+If you are considering making any significant changes to your property, consult with a member of your team to ensure you do not miss out on claiming tax deductions.

 Can My Accountant Do My Depreciation Schedule?